• Modified on Dec 7, 2025

 Wi-Fi and Electricity

 You will find either solar or hydroelectric power.
-Charging your devices might cost you extra amount of money.
+Charging your devices might cost you an extra amount of money.
 You will find Wifi in most villages ( through “Everest Link” cards).
-But Annapurna is at height, the network will be slow and unreliable.
+But Annapurna is at its height, the network will be slow and unreliable.

 Comfort meals